-A further advantage to using methylcellulose as a scaffold is the flexibility to assess different growth factor and tailor made chemical or synthetic combinations.
+A further advantage to using methylcellulose as a scaffold is the flexibility to assess the effects of different growth factors,tailor-made chemicals or synthetic combinations on organoid formation.
 We found that the use of EGF and TGF-β together were crucial in establishing organoids.
 EGF is a member of the Tyrosine Kinase receptor family(21) and is important in the upregulation of MAP kinase signalling pathway leading to DNA synthesis and cell proliferation(22).
 TGF-β on the other hand is a growth factor known to induce apoptosis in lymphocytes and hepatocytes in mice(23).
 It is also thought to stop proliferation and induce differentiation in stem cells(24).
-It is intriguing that the synergistic effect of EGF and TGF-β was necessary for the formation of organoids, to which the exact mechanism of organoid development remains to be determined.
-The simplicity of this system means that it can be scaled up for drug screening and cell signalling experiments as well.
+It is intriguing that the synergistic effect of EGF and TGF-β in our experiments was necessary for the formation of organoids, to which the exact mechanism of organoid development remains to be determined.
+The simplicity of this system means that it can also be scaled up for drug screening and cell signalling experiments as well.

 We and others have previously shown that hepatocytes isolated from a donor liver, can be used to treat children with ALF effectively(25-27).
 Further improvements to hepatocyte transplantation has been the method of encapsulating hepatocytes with alginate beads(28, 29).
 This encapsulating method eliminates the need for immunosuppressing drugs that are routinely used in liver or non-encapsulated hepatocyte transplantation.
 Such alginate encapsulated human hepatocyte transplants in humans although not necessarily curative, have shown to be useful as a bridge to native liver recovery or until a suitable donor liver is found (Personal communication/unpublished data, AD).